 Go To: About Us

-Firstly, you can book and travel with us in complete confidence, we’ve always had flexible booking conditions and we’re fully committed to continuing to offer you all the flexibility you need and to keep you updated with all the latest developments as we return to travel and group holidays.
+You can book and travel with us in complete confidence, we have flexible booking conditions and as the world really begins to open up once again for tourism, we continue to be fully committed to offering you all the flexibility you need and to keep you updated with all the latest developments.

-Please note that details of the traffic light system shown below refers to England only, for the other devolved nations, please refer to the appropriate government websites for Wales, Scotland or Northern Ireland.
+We'll endeavour to keep the information on this page updated but please note that these details shown below refers to England only, for the other devolved nations, please refer to the appropriate government websites for Wales, Scotland or Northern Ireland.

 Yes, most likely.
-If you live in England and have taken a full vaccination course (2 doses) you will be able to demonstrate your Covid-19 vaccination status, either using the NHS App or by applying for a written document from the NHS website or by calling 119.
-We recommend that you check if the destination country accepts this proof of vaccinated status.
+If you live in England and have taken a full vaccination course you will be able to demonstrate your Covid-19 vaccination status, either using the NHS App or by applying for a written document from the NHS website or by calling 119.
+The NHS App has been updated to include booster vaccinations.

 Some destinations may alternatively accept proof of a negative Covid-19 test but you should check your destination country individual requirements by visiting the FCDO travel advice website.

 Remember that the airline will check your documentation prior to departure from the UK and it is likely that immigration officials will also check this on arrival in the destination country.